MOCCA Code for Star Cluster Simulations - II. Comparison with N-body Simulations: Conclusions

-Despite these successes the MOCA code has still some known shortcomings, which we summarise here. \begin{enumerate} \item{\sl Higher-order multiples}: It is widely argued that primordial triples and higher multiples should be incorporated into simulations along with primordial binaries.
+Despite these successes MOCCA still has some known shortcomings, which we summarise here. \begin{enumerate} \item{\sl Higher-order multiples}: It is widely argued that primordial triples and higher multiples should be incorporated into simulations along with primordial binaries.
 In any case, hierarchical triples form abundantly in binary-binary interactions \citep{mikkola1984}.
-Such higher-order multiples are ignored in the present Monte-Carlo code, they are counted and artificially disrupted \citep{HyG2011}.
-Hierarchical triples and higher-order multiples are planed to introduce in the new version of the code. \item{\sl Rotation}: the Monte Carlo code is based on spherical symmetry, and would require rather fundamental and very difficult reconstruction in order to cope with cluster rotation.
+Such higher-order multiples are ignored in the present Monte-Carlo code; they are merely counted and then artificially disrupted \citep{HyG2012}.
+It is planned to introduce hierarchical triples and higher-order multiples in a later version of the code. \item{\sl Rotation}: the Monte Carlo code is based on spherical symmetry, and would require rather fundamental and very difficult reconstruction in order to cope with cluster rotation.
 Rotation accelerates the rates of core collapse and mass segregation \citep[e.g.][and references therein]{FSK2006,KYLS2008}.
-In our models the absence of these rotational effects can be compensated by a modest alteration of the initial conditions. \item{\sl Static tide}: the effect of tidal shocks have been extensively studied and it would be possible to add the effects as another process altering the energies and angular momenta of the stars in the simulations.
-The addition of tidal shocks will be more important when modelling Galactic globular clusters than open clusters, which usually are confined inside the Galactic disk. \end{enumerate}
+In our models the absence of these rotational effects can be compensated by a modest alteration of the initial conditions. \item{\sl Static tide}: the effects of tidal shocks have been extensively studied and it would be possible to add these effects as another process altering the energies and angular momenta of the stars in the simulations.
+The addition of tidal shocks will be more important when modelling Galactic globular clusters than open clusters, which are usually confined inside the Galactic disk. \end{enumerate}

 Despite these limitations, some of which are difficult to cure, the MOCCA code presented in this paper shows its potential power in simulations of real star clusters, from open clusters to rich globular clusters.
-Monte Carlo models are feasible in a reasonable time (a few days) for globular clusters, which are, still for some time, too large for direct N-body simulations.
-The MOCA code is able to provided data as detailed as N-body code can do.
-Only those two codes can provides such comprehensive information.
-Even when $N$-body simulations eventually become possible, Monte Carlo models will remain as a quicker way of exploring the parameter space for the large scale $N$-body simulations.
+Monte Carlo models are feasible in a reasonable time (a few days) for the many globular clusters which are too large for direct $N$-body simulations, and which will remain so for some time.
+A Monte Carlo code is able to provide data as detailed as an $N$-body code can.
+Only these two methods can provide such comprehensive information.
+Even when $N$-body simulations eventually become possible, Monte Carlo models will remain as a quicker way of exploring the parameter space for large scale $N$-body simulations.